 The Senate’s $22 billion School Aid budget for the 2026 to 27 fiscal year represents a $723.2 million increase, or about 3.4%, over the current year.
 The proposal raises the foundation allowance to $10,300 per pupil, a figure both chambers agree on, but diverges significantly in how additional funding is allocated.

 At the center of the Senate plan is a shift toward a weighted foundation allowance, combining and expanding funding for at-risk students and English language learners.
-The proposal increases those funding streams by 25% and begins phasing in a new formula over 15 years that ties more dollars to student need rather than flat per-pupil distributions.
+The proposal increases those funding streams by 25 percent and begins phasing in a new formula over 15 years that ties more dollars to student need rather than flat per-pupil distributions.

 The Michigan Education Association praised that approach, arguing it better targets resources to students facing the greatest challenges.

 “For the sake of our students and their future, state lawmakers must work together to ensure local schools have adequate, stable funding,” said MEA President and CEO Chandra Madafferi.
-“The state Senate’s education budget does just that, by including base funding increases to address rising costs and much needed investments in critical programs that help students and families from every corner of our state.”
+“The state Senate’s education budget does just that, by including base funding increases to address rising costs and much-needed investments in critical programs that help students and families from every corner of our state.”

 The Senate plan also builds in structural protections for districts facing enrollment declines, allowing them to calculate funding based on either current enrollment or a three-year average, a change aimed at stabilizing budgets in shrinking districts.